MIDS-scaling-up/v3a/week06/lab/README.md

 See [here](https://ubuntu.com/tutorials/upgrading-ubuntu-desktop#1-before-you-start) to upgrade from 20.04 to 22.04.

+Due to this issue and the overall cameral peformace, for this lab/homework, I strongly recommend using Parallels over VMWare Fusion if you are using a M1 or M2 mac.

 Once you have your VM created, you'll need to make sure gstreamer is installed.
 From a terminal, run the following command:
 ```